-972 We lack the information to provide a precise quantitative estimate of transfer agent costs for Tier issuers.
-However, we have some sources of information about transfer agent costs in analogous incorporate an issuer size limitation.
+We have considered the alternative of providing a conditional exemption from Section 12(g) registration that does not incorporate an issuer size limitation.
 Such an alternative would enable a broader class of potential Tier 2 issuers to remain exempt from Exchange Act registration.
 Larger Regulation A issuers could generate a more vibrant OTC trading market, providing enhanced liquidity to those issuers that may not otherwise be of sufficient size to make listing on a national market exchange cost-effective.
 Providing an exemption from Section 12(g) could provide incentive for these larger issuers to broaden their investor base while still providing the ongoing disclosure of the Tier 2 reporting regime.
 This could result in potentially beneficial effects on capital formation, competition, and informational efficiency of prices.
 However, such an alternative would potentially create a class of securities permanently exempt from Exchange Act registration regardless of issuer size and thus subject to less extensive disclosure requirements than public reporting companies, which may affect investor protection.